 With that said, if your time is more valuable to you or you don’t like the art of negotiating, then the Costco car buying service might be suited better to your needs.
 You can still get a decent deal without doing all the work involved with shopping around.

 Of course, it doesn’t hurt to use the Costco car buying program to get a starting point for your negotiations.
-Once you have their quote, you might do better heading to the dealers yourself.
+Once you have a Costco pricing figure, you might do better heading to the dealers yourself.

 7. You Aren’t Buying from Costco